KingsburyLab/pyEQL/docs/index.md

 ## Description

-**The goal of `pyEQL` is to provide a consistent interface (via the `Solution` class) for water chemistry, that can be connected to a variety of different modeling engines**
+**The goal of `pyEQL` is to provide a stable, intuitive, easy to learn python interface for water chemistry that can be connected to a variety of different modeling engines**

-`pyEQL` is a Python library that provides tools for modeling aqueous electrolyte solutions.
 Specifically, `pyEQL` defines a `Solution` class to represent an aqueous electrolyte solution.
-It also comes pre-loaded with a database of diffusion coefficients, activity correction parameters, and other data on a variety of common electrolytes.
 Virtually all of the user-facing functions in `pyEQL` are accessed through the `Solution` class.
+It also includes a number of other utilities to support water chemistry analysis including a database of diffusion coefficients, activity correction parameters, and other data on a variety of common electrolytes.

 ## 1-minute Tutorial